openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 A :index:`compile-time error` occurs if:

--  The same field modifier is used more than once in a field declaration.
+-  One and the same field modifier is used more than once in a field declaration.
+-  Name of a field declared in the body of a class declaration is already used for a method in the same declaration.
--  The name of a field declared in the body of a class declaration is already used for another field or method in the same declaration.
+-  Name of a field declared in the body of a class declaration is already used for another field in the same declaration with the same static or non-static status.

-A field declared by a class with a certain name *hides* any accessible declaration of fields if they have the same name in superclasses and superinterfaces of the class.
+A field declared by a class with a certain name *shadows* any accessible declaration of fields if they have the same name in superclasses and superinterfaces of the class.